manajit-das/random-to-canonical-smiles-transformer/README.md

 The script:

-- Samples 1000 random test molecules
+- Samples test molecules from the `test.pt` file batch wise

 - Performs greedy decoding